button/button-client-node/README.md

 ## Resources

-We currently expose only one resource to manage, `Orders`.
+We currently expose two resource to manage, `Orders` and `Accounts`.

 ### Orders